“What if healing isn’t the absence of anxiety, but the Presence of Jesus in my anxiety?” Pamela Piquette

 1. DETAIL-ORIENTED

-While it seems I don’t miss a detail, the reality is that I over-think almost everything, and that comes with a high cost — stress, lack of sleep, anger, frustration, and a deep fear of failure.
+While it seems I don’t miss a detail, the reality is that I over-think almost everything, and that comes with a high cost: stress, lack of sleep, anger, frustration, and a deep fear of failure.

 2. OUTGOING

-Also, I learned to be a people-pleaser as a child.
-Over the years, it became my way of being liked, well-thought-of, and praised.
-But that came at a cost.
+Also, I learned to be a people pleaser as a child.
+Over the years, it became my way of being liked, well-thought-of, and praised – but that came at a cost.
 Four decades later, I shockingly discovered I didn’t know who I was.

-In fact, I had learned to be a chameleon, “reading” others and changing my colors to be what the other person in the transaction needed or wanted.
+I had learned to be a chameleon, “reading” others and changing my colors to be what the other person in the transaction needed or wanted.

 It always stemmed from wanting to be someone who was liked.